 Healthier Plants

 When plants are able to absorb energy and light more efficiently for photosynthesis purposes, naturally their health is improved.
-Healthier plants not only help to increase yields, and improve quality but can be more resistant to issues like pests or molds.
+Healthier plants not only help to increase yields and improve quality but can be more resistant to issues like pests or mold.

 Faster Growth